Traffic School Information - California

 NOTICE: If you are eligible and decide NOT to attend traffic school, your automobile insurance may be adversely affected.

-If you DO complete a traffic violator school program, one conviction in any 18-month period will be held confidential and will not show on your driving record and will not affect your insurance.
+If you DO complete a a California DMV-approved Traffic School program, one conviction in any 18-month period will be held confidential and will not show on your driving record and will not affect your insurance.

 Situations where you are not allowed to do traffic school